mossblaser/slidie/_sources/video.rst.txt

 .. warning::

-    Slidie does not attempt to embed videos within the generated XHTML output due to `browser limitations on data URL lengths being too small for many videos
+    Slidie does not attempt to embed videos within the generated XHTML output due to `browser limitations on data URL lengths
     <https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs#length_limitations>`_.
-    Care must be taken to ensure that any adjacent video files are stored and distributed together with the generated XHTML output.
+    Care must be taken to ensure that local video files are stored and distributed together with the generated XHTML output in the correct relative location.

 .. warning::